82Major: 2023–2024: Debut with On and 82 series

 On September 12, 2023, South Korean entertainment company Great M Entertainment announced the forthcoming debut of their first boy group in October.
 Ahead of their official debut, 82Major released the pre-release track "Sure Thing".
 82Major debuted on October 11 with the single album On, featuring "Sure Thing" and a new song "First Class".

 82Major released their first EP on April 28, 2024, titled Beat by 82 with the lead single "Choke".
 On May 1, Great M Entertainment announced that the group would be embarking on a world tour in the second half of the year.

 On September 13, 2024, 82Major announced that they would released their second EP, X-82, along with the lead single "Stuck" on October 15.

 2025–present: Silence Syndrome

 On March 19, 2025, Great M announced that 82Major would released a new album on April 14.
 Two days later, the group revealed the EP's title to be Silence Syndrome along with the scheduler.

+On September 1, 2026, 82Major released their second single album Heat.
+Its lead single "Like Fire" gave them their first music show win on Show Champion, three years after debut, on September 9.